Indrid Cold

-Indrid Cold (later known as the Grinning Man or Smiling Man) is a legendary humanoid being who originated in 20th century folklore, and became a stock character in some works of fiction, usually associated with tales of the Mothman from Point Pleasant, West Virginia in the 1960s.
+Indrid Cold (later known as the Grinning Man or Smiling Man) is a legendary humanoid being who originated in 20th century folklore, and became a stock character in certain works of fiction.
+He is usually associated with tales of the Mothman from Point Pleasant, West Virginia in the 1960s.

+History

+Original claims

 "Cold" was initially named by West Virginia "contactee" Woodrow Derenberger at a press conference in November 1966.
-At the conference, Derenberger claimed Cold was a male humanoid of extraterrestrial origin.
-In later years, Derenberger claimed to have taken multiple trips to Cold's home planet, reportedly called "Lanulos".
+At the conference, Derenberger described Cold as a male humanoid of extraterrestrial origin.
+In later years, Derenberger claimed to have taken multiple trips to Cold's home planet, called "Lanulos".
 Derenberger's story received significant press coverage.

-In 1970, Derenberger's tale was further popularized by author John Keel in his book, Strange Creatures From Time and Space.
-Keel revisited the Cold story in his 1975 book The Mothman Prophecies, which centered on reports of a large winged creature called the Mothman in West Virginia.
-By 1979, the story of Derenberger riding aboard a spaceship to the planet Lanulus with Cold was being shared by UFO author Gray Barker.
-While Derenberger had described Cold as a benign Space Brother who offered healing medicine, later depictions cast Cold as more of an ultraterrestrial or cryptid, sometimes sporting an uncanny, inhumanly-large smile.

-In the 21st century, Cold became a trope of horror, featured in the 2002 supernatural horror-mystery film The Mothman Prophecies and a 2016 episode of horror anthology series Scary Endings.